Visitor Parking / Temporary Parking Permits

 Students, during restricted parking, must park only in areas designated for student parking as indicated below and must have active decals.
 Parking is restricted Monday through Friday except holidays and school breaks.
 Failure to comply will result in fines, barnacle or towing.
 Parking Lots are designated as follows:

-- Faculty and Staff: to purchase a hang tag, please click here to access the Life U Marketplace.
+- Faculty and Staff: May choose between a White Decal for one single vehicle or a Hang Tag that can be moved between vehicles as needed.
+They must park in the white-lined spaces.
+Decals are free, Hang Tags require a $25.00 deposit.
+To obtain a Hang Tag, please click here to access the Life U Marketplace.
 At the Marketplace, click on “Campus Safety.”
-Once in the store, the hang tag can be purchased.
-Once the purchase has been made, the employee can go to Campus Safety to pick up the hang tag.
+Once in the store, the Hang Tag can be purchased from the Faculty/Staff tab.
+Once the purchase has been made, the employee can go to Campus Safety to pick up the Hang Tag.
+Bring a copy of your receipt.

-- Commons Residents: Residents who live in the Commons must have a Red decal and must park in J Lot during overnight hours, Midnight-6:00 a.m.
-They may use Regular Student parking during the day.
+- Commons Residents: Residents who live in The Commons must have an Orange decal and must park in J Lot during overnight hours, Midnight-6:00 a.m.
+They must also stay in the J Lot during the restricted times listed above.

-- Patients, Faculty/Staff/Students parking at the C-HOP parking lot (6:00 a.m.-7:00 p.m.) must park in the designated spaces (Patients in front and on the side of the building, Employees in back in the white lined spaces, Student’s in back in the yellow lined spaces) within the lot.
-Overflow parking is available at A, G, K Lots.
+- Patients, Faculty, Staff and Students parking at the C-HOP parking lot (6:00 a.m.-7:00 p.m.) must park in the designated spaces (off-campus patients in front and on the side of the building, Employees in back in the white lined spaces, students in back in the yellow-lined spaces) within the lot.
+Overflow parking is available at A, G and K Lots (See Campus Map link above).
 Shuttle service is available.
-Student patients or patients driving a student vehicle must get a pass from the clinic to show they are being treated.
+Patients driving a student vehicle must get a pass from the clinic front desk to show they are being treated.

-- LIFE Center for Seniors: The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.
+- Life Center for Seniors (LCS): The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.

 Open Parking is from 5:00 p.m.-Midnight, Monday through Friday and 6:00 a.m.-Midnight, Saturday and Sunday.